zkopru-network/zkopru/README.md

     This will give you a cli menu to operate coordinator locally.

-4. Go to the cli-wallet package and run wallet with a pre-configured test account.
+4. Go to the wallet package and run wallet with a pre-configured test account.

     ```shell
-    cd packages/cli-wallet && yarn dev:config
+    cd packages/wallet && yarn dev:config
     ```
-    This will give you a cli menu to run cli-wallet locally.
+    This will give you a cli menu to run wallet locally.

 ### Optional commands